Search the 211 Answers, Please! database of service providers.

 Foster parents provide a safe, nurturing home for children or teens temporarily separated from their families through no fault of their own.
 Watch the videos of CFSA’s Foster Parents of the Year for 2014 and 2015 where they share the challenges and rewards of fostering in their own words.
 Adoptive parents make a young person’s dreams come true through the priceless gift of a new forever home.

 It’s Easy to Get Started

 CFSA continuously recruits, trains and licenses District residents to be foster parents and also trains individuals, couples and families to adopt.
 The first step is calling (202) 671-LOVE ((202) 671-5683) where a friendly, knowledgeable social worker will speak with you and answer your questions.
-CFSA has orientation sessions for prospective foster and adoptive parents every two weeks.
+CFSA has information sessions for prospective foster and adoptive parents every two weeks.
 Why not invest a couple of hours to explore whether foster or adopting is right for you?
-To be invited to an upcoming orientation, please give us a call.
+To be invited to an upcoming session, please give us a call.
 Also visit www.fosterdckids.org.

-For facts and answers, see our Foster Care and Adoption Information Kit under related documents below.
-Find in-depth information about the process in the fact sheet Adopting from the Public Child Welfare System in the District of Columbia.
+For facts and answers about the adoption process, read Adopting from the Public Child Welfare System in the District of Columbia.
 You’ll also want to visit our companion website at www.adoptdckids.org.

 See Some of the District’s Waiting Children